 Tysons Corner Center, Tysons

 Most of Tysons Corner Center follows the standard big mall design, filled with national chains and a Food Court.
-Tysons makes out list because of the cool, second floor plaza that welcomes visitors arriving from the Silver Line metro station.
+Tysons makes our list because of the cool Tysons Plaza that welcomes visitors arriving from the Silver Line metro station.
 Still undiscovered by many shoppers, the plaza is a fun summer spot to grab a beer, relax with a book, or give kids a chance to run around.
-In winter, the outdoor skating rink is a welcome alternative to the RTC Pavilion.

 Reston Town Center Alternatives: Small Town Downtown Fun